-Where NodeName is the NetBIOS name of the Brother Print/ Fax server (the default name is usually BRN_xxxxx, where xxxxx is the last six digits of the Ethernet address), and ServiceName is the service name for NetBIOS of the Print/ Fax server.
+Where NodeName is the NetBIOS name of the Brother Print/ Fax server (the default name is usually BRN_XXXXX, where XXXXXX is the last six digits of the Ethernet address), and ServiceName is the service name for NetBIOS of the Print/ Fax server.
 By default it is BINARY_P1.
 For example: